 A MUST-DO HIGH COUNTRY ADVENTURE!

 The Scapegoat Mountain adventure travel trip is a High Country Adventure!
 Bring your sense of adventure, bring your camera, but leave your cares and worries at home when you join us on the Scapegoat Mountain wilderness travel trip.
-This is a 9-day roving camp where we travel into high country, crossing the Continental Divide twice and exploring the magnificent Scapegoat Mountain.
+This is a 7-day roving camp where we travel into high country, crossing the Continental Divide twice and exploring the magnificent Scapegoat Mountain.
 Your eye and camera will encounter spectacular mountain vistas, sheer waterfalls, a colorful array of wildflowers and high country wildlife (elk, mountain goat, deer, etc.).

 - Explore an old plane crash, if you are ready for a Good Hike.

 - Meadow Creek Camp & historic Webb Lake Ranger Station